Weheineman/SubsetL/README.md

 # SubsetL
 A simple DSL to manipulate finite sets.
+Inspired by the SetL language.